 “Hmm,” said Aurion in verbal wonder.
 “All right.
 I’ll go and look for them.
 You two get back to work while I’m gone…and no funny business.
 This isn’t mating season.”

-The expression of indignation upon Campor’s face would have been humorous were it not for the fact that Aurion was being dead serious.
+The hostile tone Campor exuded implied an expression of indignation upon her face that would have been humorous were it not for the fact that Aurion was being dead serious.